 I have one more video I'd like to submit.
 This is an interview with Corky Yaegar who used to own Sunray Bugs down in Florida.
 Corky is also the brother of Mike Yaeger who owns Mid America Motorworks Parts and Accessories.
 For many years, Corky owned one of the biggest collections of VW's in the south.
 Corky has since passed but this is one of my all time favorite videos. https://youtu.be/FIkKkLfI1ko

 I Love Barn Find Hunter!
+Please Check out My YouTube Channel "Country Boy Gas Garage "!
 I have several barn finds and cool old cars with stories behind them.
 Like my 70 Nova i bought when I was 16 and still drive today, 30 years later!
 I think you guys would love the 1948 Ford F5 Church bus that I found abandoned in the forest for 25 years!
 It belonged to a 125 year old church that's still in operation today.
 I'm attempting to rescue it now.
-Check it out!
+I recently got the motor running which is the 1957 Ford Y block.
+Next I got to fix the hydraulic clutch set up.
+After that it should be ready to drive out of the forest and back to the shop!

 I've been a long time fan of BFH so I always kept my eyes open for those hidden gems.
 Mine started during a quick gloss through my local CL ad.
 After a few weeks going back an forth on price, and being the only person to actually show up to look at the car, I found myself dragging home a 1963 Buick Electra 225 4 door hardtop with the legendary 401 Nailhead topped with the Wildcat 445 carb.